Most Common Mistakes Entrepreneurs Make

 “When you stop learning, you start dying?”

 Ever heard that phrase?
 It applies to all aspects of life, including business.
-Your ego will lie to you that you have all the knowledge that you need to be successful.
+Your ego will lie to you that you have all the knowledge you need to succeed.

-Accept opportunities to lean, even from those who are seemingly ‘below’ you.
+Accept opportunities to learn, even from those who are seemingly ‘below’ you.

 Obviously, you want things to be done well.
 Still, you need to realise that you aren’t perfect.

-By being overbearing, critical and constantly watching your team, you’re creating a culture where your team believes that you don’t trust them.
+By being overbearing, critical, and constantly watching your team, you’re creating a culture in which your team believes you don’t trust them.

-5. The Fifth Common Mistake Entrepreneurs Make – The Market
+5. The Fifth Common Mistake Entrepreneurs Make – Not Understanding or Testing the Market

 The final mistake that most entrepreneurs make is not understanding the market.